An overview of the W+H International Program.

 "What surprised me the most is how open people are, open to accept you, to accept your culture and to listen to you."- Cathy Bi, '18, a W+H international student from Beijing, China

 Wardlaw+Hartridge is proud of its long history of welcoming international students to our academic community.
 Our school's mission is to be “globally interconnected.”
-We currently host more than 50 international students from China.
-In addition, we have families from Ghana, Nigeria, India, Germany and Canada as well as other diplomat families from the United Nations.
+We currently host more than 50 international students from China, Oman, Albania, Singapore, India and Nigeria.
+In addition, we have welcomed families from Ghana, Germany and Canada as well as other diplomat families from the United Nations.
 If you are ready to take on an exciting academic challenge, please read the information in the International Student section carefully, to learn about our admission process and understand how to submit an application.

 Connect with our Admission Team

 The Wardlaw+Hartridge School enjoys a diverse international student body currently serving the countries shown below as well as children of UN diplomats.

 We are always seeking to expand and enrich our international student population.

 - Will I be considered an international student?